centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ## Testing

-Before you start testing make sure that you have `Test-Mode: Yes` set in plugin configuration.
+Before you start testing make sure that you have `Test-Mode: Yes` set in the plugin configuration.

 You can then use the [test-cards provided by Stripe](https://stripe.com/docs/testing#cards) to place test orders.
 For Apple Pay, you can use your regular card when making a purchase through the test-mode, but no charge will be made to your card.
 For Google Pay, you can add the test cards by going to `chrome://settings` and selecting `Payment Methods` and adding one of the test cards provided by Stripe.
 You should test both the regular flow and the 3D-secure flow.